 The Division of Pediatric Hematology/Oncology at St. Louis Children's Hospital actively cares for over 350 infants, children, and adolescents with sickle cell disease and sees approximately three patients per month with a new diagnosis of sickle cell disease.

 The Skeletal Dysplasia Clinic at St. Louis Children Hospital serves the needs of children with skeletal abnormalities.
 Although individually rare, the more than 200 known skeletal dysplasia syndromes add to produce a significant number of affected individuals with remarkable morbidity and mortality.

 Quality sleep is an essential component of a child's health and well-being.
-The Sleep Diagnostic Center Team at St. Louis Children's Hospital is committed to helping children with a variety of sleep-related problems achieve optimum health.
+The Pediatric Sleep Center Team at St. Louis Children's Hospital is committed to helping children with a variety of sleep-related problems achieve optimum health.

 The multidisciplinary Spina Bifida Clinic at St. Louis Children’s Hospital brings together in one place the specialists who are important to the care of children with spina bifida.